Daniel Rankov, 2018

 Building AMIs is a repeatable process and in order to be auditable, it has to be fully automated, with no manual intervention.

-Here is the solution that we've invented and build in HeleCloud.
+Here is the solution that we’ve invented and built in HeleCloud.
 The pipeline is based on AWS CodePipeline, AWS CodeBuild, the code is saved in AWS CodeCommit.
-These AWS managed services integrate well with AWS IAM, AWS Lambda, Amazon CloudWatch in order to achieve fine grained permissions model, automation and tackability.
+These AWS managed services integrate well with AWS IAM, AWS Lambda, Amazon CloudWatch in order to achieve fine-grained permissions model, automation and trackability.